CDacres/punk_api_project/README.md

 ### Technology used

-The API Service was built using Ruby, with the following gems:
+The API Service was built using Ruby 2.4.1, with the following gems:

 * httparty
 * json